 You first define ACLs, which are rules for when to flag a client.
 An ACL evaluates a characteristic of a connection or request, such as whether the request includes a particular URL parameter.
 It always returns either true or false.
 You then use a response policy to take action against flagged clients.

-Deny a client's HTTP request or a server's response
+Deny a client's HTTP request or a server's response.

-Present a Google reCAPTCHA to a user
+Present a Google reCAPTCHA to a user.

-Reject an HTTP or TCP request
+Reject an HTTP request or TCP connection.

 - Silent Drop

-Stall a client's request for a period of time before returning an error response
+Stall a client's request for a period of time before returning an error response.